-Meanwhile, Congress hands out tax breaks to the rich and well born, whom Mitch McConnell was eager to help when he was majority leader.
+Meanwhile, Congress extends tax breaks to the favored few, engineered when Mitch McConnell was majority leader.
 Since last spring, I’ve been in the chorus arguing that three provisions in the CARES Act Congress passed nearly a year ago will go to millionaires.
 The solution, at least for Oregon’s fiscal prudence, is to disconnect the state tax code from the three provisions, as several other states have done.
 In Salem, I face off (virtually) against propagandists from the business lobby, folks who either know they are lying or are accustomed to part-time legislators who have little imagination in the face of sound bites.

 In testimony last week, I challenged the business lobby to produce a single witness to explain how the CARES Act provisions would help him or her.
 Instead, the lobbyists recruited a gym franchisee to submit an op-ed to The Oregonian repeating their talking points.
 Sick of the slick, I fired off a counterpoint to the newspaper.